Employee Tuition Benefits

 The University also participates in the Tuition Exchange and Council of Independent Colleges Program - networks of colleges and universities that admit, tuition-free, students from families of full-time employees of other participating institutions.
 These programs are limited to full-time undergraduate students.
 Learn more about Duquesne's tuition exchange participation.

-The Tuition Exchange form must be submitted to by November 15 for participation in the following academic year.
-Additionally, Tuition Exchange networks require the creation of login accounts and the selection of institutions.
+The below Tuition Exchange form must be submitted by November 15 for participation in the following academic year.
+Additionally, applications to the tuition exchange networks are required.
+These applications require the creation of login accounts and the selection of institutions.
+You can complete the tuition exchange applications at Tuition Exchange and/or Council for Independent Colleges.